MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Calling

 Calling policies in Teams control which calling features are available to users.
 Teams includes the built-in DisallowCalling calling policy, in which all calling features are turned off.
-Assign the DisallowCalling policy to all users in your organization who will be using Teams in a virtualized environment.
+Assign the DisallowCalling policy to all users in your organization who use Teams in a virtualized environment.

 #### Using the Microsoft Teams admin center

 To view the settings in the DisallowCalling policy, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Calling policies**, and then in the list of policies, click **DisallowCalling**.

-**Assign the DisallowCalling calling policy**
+To assign the DisallowCalling policy to users:

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**.
 2. Select the user by clicking to the left of the user name, and then click **Edit settings**.